 The King of the Romans was elected by a council of prince-electors.
 Not all Kings made it to be crowned as an Emperor, so there were a lot of periods that in fact the college of prince-electors ruled over the Empire.
 Emperor Charles IV managed to regulate the succession of the King of the Romans in 1356 with his famous Golden Bull.
 The number of electors was fixed at seven, seven being a holy number referring to the seven days of Creation.
 There were three ecclesiastic electors, prince-bishops.
 Three was a holy number referring to the Trinity.
 There ware also four secular rulers representing the four nations in the Empire.
-These prince-electors were very powerful and ruled the Empire in the times there was no person bearing the title of Emperor.
+These prince-electors were mighty and ruled the Empire, in the times there was no person bearing the title of Emperor.